HangfireIO/Hangfire.Documentation/tutorials/send-email.rst

      </rules>
    </nlog>

-run application and new log file could be find on cd %appdata%\HangFire.Mailer\Debug.log
+run the application and a new log file can be found at: cd %appdata%\HangFire.Mailer\Debug.log

 Fix-deploy-retry
 -----------------